Bullying of Students - Prevention and Response

-- The department’s Behaviour Code for Students requires students to be inclusive and respect other students, their teachers, school staff, and community members, and to not bully, harass, intimidate, or discriminate against anyone in our schools.
+- The department’s Behaviour Code for Students (PDF 82.5 KB) requires students to be inclusive and respect other students, their teachers, school staff, and community members, and to not bully, harass, intimidate, or discriminate against anyone in our schools.

-- Schools are required to establish strategies and practices to encourage positive student behaviour, recognise and reinforce student achievement and wellbeing, and manage disruptive student behaviour, as outlined in the Student Discipline in Government Schools Policy.
+- Schools are required to establish strategies and practices to encourage positive student behaviour, recognise and reinforce student achievement and wellbeing, and manage disruptive student behaviour, as outlined in the Student Behaviour policy.

 - School staff need to encourage high levels of parental and community involvement in the school to improve student attendance, engagement, learning and behaviour.

-- Each school must complete and implement the Anti-bullying Plan.
+- Each school must complete and implement the Anti-bullying plan (PDF 1223.4 KB).

 - Bullying behaviour has three key features.
 It involves the intentional misuse of power in a relationship.
 It is ongoing and repeated, and it involves behaviours that can cause harm.

 - Bullying behaviour can also involve intimidation, victimisation and harassment, including that based on sex, race, religion, disability or sexual orientation, both online and offline.